-The most significant risk of the amalgamation is the credit and counterparty risk, the Pillar I capital requirements of which account for approximately 90.3 per cent of all Pillar I capital requirements.
+The most significant risk of the amalgamation is the credit and counterparty risk, the Pillar I capital requirements of which account for approximately 90.2 per cent of all Pillar I capital requirements.
 Credit risk refers to a situation in which a counterparty cannot fulfil its contractual obligations.
 The most significant source of credit risk is loans, but credit risk can also arise from other kinds of receivables, such as bonds, short-term debt securities and off-balance-sheet commitments, such as unused credit facilities and overdraft limits and guarantees.
-The amalgamation of POP Banks is exposed to credit risk of a total of EUR 3,249,463 thousand through loans recognized on the balance sheet and Aktia Real Estate Mortgage Bank Plc intermediated by POP Banks.
+The amalgamation of POP Banks is exposed to credit risk of a total of EUR 3,325,363 thousand through loans recognized on the balance sheet.